 David, MS.ARCHI really appreciate the instructors' ability to empower their students to utilize the full spectrum of design approach.
 I am never apprehensive about pursuing an idea.
 It really gives you freedom to turn conceptual designs into functioning prototypes and to truly investigate a theoretical framework.

 Brandon, 400 BA ARCH

-My favorite aspect about being a student in the architecture program is the studio atmosphere.
+Leonard, 2nd YR M.ARCHMy favorite aspect about being a student in the Architecture program is the studio atmosphere.
 The creative energy is palpable and inspiring; it gives life to some pretty awesome projects.
 It's a great feeling to be a part of that.

 Geraldene, 2nd YR M.ARCH

-UNM SA•P is an amazing place to learn.
-Of course the facility and the resources that are available to the students are amazing, but my favorite thing about UNM SA•P is the staff!
+Mike, M.ARCH and MS.ARCHUNM SA+P is an amazing place to learn.
+Of course the facility and the resources that are available to the students are amazing, but my favorite thing about UNM SA+P is the staff!
 They are genuinely invested in student success and the array of expertise that these people bring is a valuable asset to the student body and the university.

-Yes, UNM SA•P is an architectural program, but my favorite thing about this school is that the way we are taught, and what we are taught can transcend any field of design.
-You know when you graduate there will be more than one open door to you–whether it be working in a firm or designing shoes for Nike.
+Madie, 300 BA ARCHYes, UNM SA+P is an Architectural program, but my favorite thing about this school is that the way we are taught, and what we are taught can transcend any field of design.
+You know when you graduate there will be more than one open door to you – whether it be working in a firm or designing shoes for Nike.

-At UNM I wanted to be exposed to a different type of learning curve than one I would probably receive if I'd remain on the East coast.
-And that, I can say I have been and yet I never experience any static amongst design.
+Donavin, 200 BA ARCHAt UNM I wanted to be exposed to a different type of education than the one I would've receive had I remained on the East Coast.
+Of all my time at SA+P, I can say that I have never experience any static design or education.